 Margaret Carpenter Haigh, Soprano

-Margaret holds the D.M.A. in Historical Performance Practice from Case Western Reserve University; the M.Mus from the University of Cambridge, where she was a Gates Cambridge Scholar; and the B.M. in voice and B.A. in organ from University of North Carolina at Greensboro.
-Scholarship includes work on physical gesture in the madrigal repertoire of the Ferrarese concerto delle donne in late sixteenth-century Ferrara.
+Margaret holds the D.M.A. in Historical Performance Practice from Case Western Reserve University; the M.Mus in Choral Studies from the University of Cambridge, where she was a Gates Cambridge Scholar; and the B.M. in voice and B.A. in organ from the University of North Carolina at Greensboro.
+Recent scholarship includes work on the physical gesture in the madrigal repertory of the concerto delle donne in late sixteenth-century Ferrara.
 Her teachers include Ellen Hargis, Aaron Sheehan, Dean Southern, Joan Ellison, and Nancy Walker.
 Margaret currently teaches voice at UNC-Charlotte.